 Honeywell HPA300 is a straight powerhouse when it comes to room coverage, especially at this price point.
 Designed for large and extra-large rooms, this device can effectively clean areas of up to 465 square feet!
 This makes it suitable for virtually any room in your home, without worrying about losing effectiveness.
 It achieves this result through the use of a powerful fan, that can push the air much further than the vast majority of the similarly-priced competition.
 You can tell that the fan is utilized as much as possible, as the ACH can reach up to 5, making it a really powerful air purifier.
 The CADR rating is between 300-and 320, is verified by AHAM, and basically confirms (officially) that you can totally use this device for an extra-large room without any doubt.
 We are talking about elite CADR rating, which is mostly associated with much more expensive, top-tier air purifiers.

-Winix 5500-2 can cover rooms of up to 360 square feet, which is more than above-average for air purifiers at this price point.
+Winix 5500-2 can cover rooms of up to 360 square feet, which is more than the above average for air purifiers at this price point.
 Since the device is also AHAM verified, you can trust that this number is true and not inflated.
 A powerful fan enables an ACH rating of 4, which is not really mind-blowing but still above average and a very good choice for anyone suffering from allergies.
-CADR rating is also very formidable, measuring in at 232-246 cfm.
+The CADR rating is also very formidable, measuring 232-246 cfm.
 This is a high number for such a cheap air purifier and basically tells you that Winix 5500-2 is capable of beating much more expensive air purifiers when it comes to air cleaning effectiveness.

 In terms of room coverage, the clear winner here is Honeywell HPA300.
 It can cover bigger rooms, changes clean air more frequently, and has a higher CADR rating.
 That being said, Winix 5500-2 is still nothing short of great in this area as well, but just overshadowed by the amazing fan utilization of HPA300.